RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/Infrastructure_Services.md

 **partner interconnect**, in which case data flows through a **third-party network but not over the Internet**.

-- The **Transfer Appliance and Storage Transfer Service** are two different solutions offered by Google Cloud for **data transfers**, each with its own use cases and benefits.
+## The **Transfer Appliance and Storage Transfer Service** are two different solutions offered by Google Cloud for **data transfers**, each with its own use cases and benefits.
 Let's compare them:

  **Transfer Appliance**:

-   **Use case**: Transfer large volumes of data from your on-premises infrastructure to Google Cloud Storage.It would take more than one week to upload your data over the network.
+   - Use case: Transfer large volumes of data from your on-premises infrastructure to Google Cloud Storage.It would take more than one week to upload your data over the network.

-   **How it works**: You request a Transfer Appliance from Google, load your data onto the device, and then ship it back to Google for the data to be transferred to your Google Cloud Storage account.
+   - How it works: You request a Transfer Appliance from Google, load your data onto the device, and then ship it back to Google for the data to be transferred to your Google Cloud Storage account.

-   **Benefits**:
+   - Benefits:
      - Fast and efficient transfer: It can handle large datasets that might take a long time to transfer over the internet.
      - Security: Data is encrypted during transit and at rest on the appliance.
      - Offline transfer: Eliminates the need for high-speed internet connections.

-   **Limitations**:
+   - Limitations:
      - One-time use: It is not designed for repeated or ongoing data transfers.
      - Physical logistics: Requires shipping the appliance back and forth, which can introduce additional time and effort.